by Kelley Jilek

 1. Reduce your obligations.
 Look for ways to limit the number of tasks on your “To Do” list.
 Consider buying baked goods.
 There are probably numerous bakes sales at this time of year that would benefit from your support.
 It’s important to be realistic about what you will be able to accomplish in the amount of time you have.

-2. Delegate.
+2. Delegate tasks.
 Have older children help as much as possible.
 They can wrap gifts, decorate, or even help with household chores, such as cleaning.

 3. Take care of yourself.
 The last thing you need is illness slowing you down and robbing your precious time, so make sure you and the members of your family are getting enough rest and exercise.
 It’s also important to eat right.
 Try to offer healthy meals, and make extra to freeze so you will have leftovers to enjoy during especially busy days.